kaltura/DeveloperPortalDocs/documentation/media-player/Player-UI-Localization.md

 }
 ```

-You can also have the player set the locale automatically according to the locale provided by the web browser.
+You can also have the Player set the locale automatically according to the locale provided by the web browser.
 This locale will be the same locale defined in the user's operating system.

-To have the locale set automatically, set `localizationCode` to `auto`:
+To have the locale set automatically by setting `localizationCode` to `auto`:

 * Browser based automatic locale via Player Studio UIVars: